dertristan/sysmon/README.md

 ### ⚠️ Experimental

 This project is **experimental** and may occasionally crash or display errors (especially due to Windows performance counter bugs).
-If it stops unexpectedly, just re-run it — it won’t harm your system.
+If it stops unexpectedly, just re-run it.

 ---

 ### 🪪 License

-Released under the **MIT License** — free to use, modify, and share.
+Released under the **MIT License** — free to use, modify, and share ❤️
-FOSS forever ❤️